SurpriseMhlongo/Business-Analysis-Portfolio/E-Commerce BA Analysis/README.md

 - **Executive Presentation**

 ## How to Navigate
-Review the deliverables sequentially by following the numbered folders from `01_Project_Overview/` to `07_Presentation/`.
+Review the deliverables sequentially; the Presentation directory with pptx will give you a good overview

 ---
 *This analysis was conducted as a portfolio demonstration of business analysis capabilities.*